CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 Financial Implications

 For the prevailing party, an affirmed decision may come with a financial upside.
 You may be entitled to recover certain costs and even attorney fees, depending on the case or contract involved.
 To make that happen, you must file a memorandum of costs in the trial court, itemizing what you spent during the appeal.
+Even with a final ruling in place, it’s smart to be proactive.
+Enforcement, recovery, or wrapping up the case all require timely filings and attention to detail.
+Now, what if the appellate court didn’t agree with the trial court at all?
+That takes us into different territory entirely.
+Here’s what happens when a decision gets reversed and the case comes roaring back to life.

 Reopening The Case If The Decision Is Reversed

-A reversal is exactly what it sounds like, the appellate court found a legal mistake in the trial court’s ruling and decided to undo it.
+A reversal is exactly what it sounds like: the appellate court found a legal mistake in the trial court’s ruling and decided to undo it.
 That doesn’t mean you’ve automatically won or lost.
 It means the case is heading back to the trial court, and things are about to get active again.

 What Does A Reversal Mean For You?